tlwilliams895/lchs/src/appendices/list-methods/clear-pop-remove-examples.rst

    list_name.clear()

-This method removes all elements from a list.
+``clear`` removes all elements from a list.
 The list still exists, but it is empty.

 No arguments go inside the ``()``.